 \subsection{The lattice $\mathbb{CR}$}

 Completely regular semigroups can be treated as \emph{unary semigroups}, that is, semigroups with an additional unary operation.
-Indeed, for an element $a$ of any completely regular semigroup $S$, denote by $a^{-1}$ the inverse element of $a$ in the maximal subgroup of $S$ that contains $a$.
+Indeed, for any element $a$ of a completely regular semigroup $S$, denote by $a^{-1}$ the inverse element of $a$ in the maximal subgroup of $S$ that contains $a$.
 The mapping $a\mapsto a^{-1}$ is a natural unary operation on $S$.
 The identities

-define the variety of all unary completely regular semigroups within the variety of all algebras of the type $(2,1)$; denote this variety by $\mathbf{UCR}_{\sem}$ and its subvariety lattice by $\mathbb{UCR}_{\sem}$.
-Significant information about the structure of $\mathbb{UCR}_{\sem}$ can be found in the monograph~\cite{Petrich-Reilly-99}.
+define the variety of all unary completely regular semigroups within the variety of all algebras of type $(2,1)$; denote this variety by $\mathbf{UCR}_\mathsf{sem}$ and its subvariety lattice by $\mathbb{UCR}_\mathsf{sem}$.
+Important information about the structure of $\mathbb{UCR}_\mathsf{sem}$ can be found in the monograph by Petrich and Reilly~\cite{Petrich-Reilly-99}.

 Every variety of completely regular semigroups can be considered as a variety of unary completely regular semigroups.
-Indeed, every variety of completely regular semigroups satisfies an identity of the form $x\approx x^{n+1}$ for some $n\in\mathbb N$.
-It is easy to see that the element $x^{2n-1}$ is inverse to $x$, whence the operation of inversion is definable in the language of multiplication.
-So, the lattice $\mathbb{CR}_{\sem}$ is naturally embedded into $\mathbb{UCR}_{\sem}$.
-Practically all information about the lattice $\mathbb{CR}_{\sem}$ that is known so far arises as the ``projection'' on $\mathbb{SEM}$ of results about the lattice $\mathbb{UCR}_{\sem}$; see~\cite[Section~6]{Shevrin-Vernikov-Volkov-09}.
-The lattice $\mathbb{UCR}_{\sem}$ was examined by Pol\'ak in the series of articles~\cite{Polak-85,Polak-87,Polak-88}.
-More precisely, the lattice $\mathbb{UCR}_{\sem}$ is described in~\cite{Polak-85,Polak-87} (the main result here is~\cite[Theorem~3.6]{Polak-87}), while~\cite{Polak-88} contains, among other results, descriptions of some wide and important sublattices of $\mathbb{UCR}_{\sem}$.
+Indeed, since such a variety satisfies the identity $x\approx x^{n+1}$ for some $n\in\mathbb N$, the element $x^{2n-1}$ is inverse to $x$, whence the operation of inversion is definable in the language of multiplication.
+Therefore, the lattice $\mathbb{CR}_\mathsf{sem}$ is naturally embedded in $\mathbb{UCR}_\mathsf{sem}$.
+Practically, all information about the lattice $\mathbb{CR}_\mathsf{sem}$ that is known so far arises as the ``projection'' on $\mathbb{SEM}$ of results about the lattice $\mathbb{UCR}_\mathsf{sem}$; see Shevrin \textit{et~al.}\@ \cite[Section~6]{Shevrin-Vernikov-Volkov-09}.
+A description of $\mathbb{UCR}_\mathsf{sem}$ and some of its important sublattices can be found in Pol\'ak \cite{Polak-85,Polak-87,Polak-88}.

 Now we turn to varieties of completely regular monoids.
 By analogy with the semigroup case, a monoid with an additional unary operation is called a \emph{unary monoid}.
 Completely regular monoids can be treated as unary monoids with the same interpretation of the unary operation as in the semigroup case.
-Denote by $\mathbf{UCR}$ the variety of all unary completely regular monoids and by $\mathbb{UCR}$ the lattice of all unary completely regular monoid varieties.
+Let $\mathbf{UCR}$ denote the variety of all unary completely regular monoids and $\mathbb{UCR}$ denote the lattice of all unary completely regular monoid varieties.